dotnet/coreclr/Documentation/design-docs/standalone-gc-loading.md

   the EE.
-This makes the GC codebase significantly easier to share between different execution engine implementations; as long as the GC implements its side of the interface and the EE implements its side of the interface, we can expect that changes within the GC itself will be trivially portable to other runtime implementations.
+This makes the GC codebase significantly easier to share between different execution engine implementations; as long as the GC implements its side of the interface and the EE implements its side of the interface, we can expect that changes within the GC itself will be more portable to other runtime implementations.

-  This is a significant engineering pain point today.
-A great deal of time is spent manually porting changes between the different branches of the GC codebase.
-When changes are not ported, the GC codebases diverge, which makes future ports harder and less likely to get ported.

 Worth noting is that the JIT (both RyuJIT and the legacy JIT(s) before it) can be built standalone and have realized these same benefits.
 The existence of an interface and an implementation loadable